 a.
 A fuel pump is considered to be a single fuel pumping apparatus.
-Fuel pumps are generally twosided, with a fueling space on each side.
+Fuel pumps are generally two-sided, with a fueling space on each side.

 - b.
 A canopy for fuel pumps or a fuel station must be architecturally-integrated with any associated commercial building on the site, and must not include any signs.
 Canopy support columns must be fully encased with materials that are complementary to those used on the main building.
 The canopy band face must be of a color consistent with the main structure.
 Primary or fluorescent colors must not exceed 10% of each canopy band face. - c.
 Any pavement associated with vehicles must be screened from view, except for drive entrances, using landscaping (see Sec.
-8.2.2, Parking Lot Landscaping). - d.
+8.3.2, Parking Lot Landscaping). - d.
 Fuel pumps must be located a minimum of 100 feet from the lot line of a Protected Neighborhood property. - e.
 Fuel pumps must be located a minimum of 10' from the build-to zone. - f.
 A masonry wall may count toward the minimum build-to requirement of the District provided the following standards are met: - i.
 The building must meet the minimum width requirements of Sec.
 6.1.2.C.5; - ii.
 The masonry wall must have openings meeting the transparency requirements of Div.
 6.3. and must provide similar architectural elements to the building, such as materials, cornices, and awnings; and - iii.
 The masonry wall is not required to meet the minimum story requirement of the District so long as the wall is a minimum of 12 feet in height. - g.
 Direct pedestrian access to the building is required for each street frontage. - h.
 Fuel pumps are permitted in any parking structure, where fuel pumps are a permitted use. - i.
-Improvements to Existing Fuel Pumps, Fuel Stations e.
-Expansion of Fuel Pumps at Existing Fuel Stations
+Improvements to Existing Fuel Pumps, Fuel Stations

+- i.
+Existing nonconforming stations as of the date of the adoption of this code may be upgraded, replaced or redeveloped when, as determined by the Director, such upgrade, replacement or redevelopment is for the purpose of remedying a use that is dangerous to the general public or to ensure that such use complies with any fire code, life safety code, or other safety ordinance or regulation. - ii.
 Fuel pumps or gas-fuel stations may be upgraded, replaced or redeveloped, including an increase in building size but not an increase in the number of pumps, on the existing site with the approval of the Director.